jacekskowalski/library-online/README.md

 ## Testing

+The easist way to run is with the use of Intellij -mvn clean insta;;.

-To test endpoint just go to api.test package, run the app and then ControllerTest class.
+To test app and endpoints run LibraryOnlineApplication and then and then ControllerTest class.

-Some tests methods will be performed on endpoints which include testing proper parameters, statuses and if response is not empty
+A few tests methods will be performed on endpoints which include testing proper parameters, statuses and if response is not empty